gianpierodiblasi/LogicalCircuit/README.md

   - output: NOTHING

 ## How To Use
-The API has no dependencies, so in order to use the API it is necessary only reference the JS and CSS files (minified or not) available in the dist folder (open the demo [here](https://gianpierodiblasi.github.io/LogicalCircuit/) for an example).
+The API has no dependencies, so in order to use the API it is necessary only reference the JS and CSS files (minified or not) available in the dist folder (open the demo [here](https://gianpierodiblasi.github.io/LogicalCircuit/) and its source code for an example).

+The API is "ready for":
+- circuit simplification by means of the [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) implemented (here)[https://www.npmjs.com/package/@helander/quine-mccluskey-js/v/1.0.0] and (here)[https://www.jsdelivr.com/package/npm/@helander/quine-mccluskey-js]
-The API is "ready for" tidy uping by means of the [dagre](https://github.com/dagrejs/dagre) library; if a reference to this library is added then a "TIDY UP" button is available in the toolbar.
+- tidy uping by means of the [dagre](https://github.com/dagrejs/dagre) library if the references to these libraries are available then the corresponding buttons will be available in the toolbar (open the demo [here](https://gianpierodiblasi.github.io/LogicalCircuit/) and its source code for an example).

 ## Dependencies
 - dagre (optional) - [link](https://github.com/dagrejs/dagre)